-Purpose: This program, accredited by the Commission on Accreditation of Allied Health Education Programs and approved by The Maryland Institute for Emergency Medical Services Systems (MIEMSS), prepares students to sit for the National Registry Written and Practical Examination and state licensure as Emergency Medical Technician - Paramedic.
-There is a fee for the national exam.
+Purpose: This program, accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and approved by Committee on Accreditation of EMS Professions (CoAEMSP) and The Maryland Institute for Emergency Medical Services Systems (MIEMSS), prepares students to sit for the National Registry Examinations and state licensure as Emergency Medical Technician - Paramedic.
+There is a fee for the national exams.